-4. Hold for 30 seconds, and then slowly return to starting position.
+4. Hold for 30 seconds to get a deep piriformis stretch, and then slowly return to starting position.
 Aim for a total of 3 stretches.

 10. Seated Stretch

-1. In seated position, cross your right leg over your left knee.
+1. In a seated position, cross your right leg over your left knee.

 2. Bend slightly forward, making sure to keep your back straight.